Establishing a new drilling unit in section 18

 Mike,

 They can only drill as many wells as OCC gives them permits for.
 But, if the production is really good, they may drill several in the same area or even the same pad.
-They usually drill from N to S (but not always), 2 nd hole maybe N to E and the 3rd can be betwen them.
+They usually drill from North to South (but not always), 2nd hole maybe North to East and the 3rd can be between them.
 This is usually a general thing, but not always as it will depend on how the sands run.
-What most of us don't understand, it takes oil people a lot of work to get things and information together before they go for a spacing at OCC, then it may take a few more weeks or months before everything else can be started.
-So, just because someone got a spacing doesn't mean your well will be drilled in the next few weeks.
-Their are lots of work that goes into each well before it can be drilled, then it's another thing to get it hooked up to everything before it can be producted.
+What most of us don’t understand, it takes oil people a lot of work to get things and information together before they go for a spacing at OCC, then it may take a few more weeks or months before everything else can be started.
+So, just because someone got a spacing doesn’t mean your well will be drilled in the next few weeks.
+There is lots of work that goes into each well before it can be drilled, then it’s another thing to get it hooked up to everything before it can be produced.
 So, thank all the oil people for doing a great job.
 And lots of these oil people are really nice guys, just a few bad ones in the barrel that makes it hard for everyone.

-I live in Arlington, TX and we have as many as 4 to 6 wells per pad.
+I live in Arlington, Texas and we have as many as 4 to 6 wells per pad.
 These H drilling rigs can move without being torn down and moved.
-I think they are drilling a well on Red Rock Rd and Hi-way 77 north of Perry where they are moving the rig on one pad and drilling more than one well.
+I think they are drilling a well on Red Rock Rd and Highway 77 north of Perry where they are moving the rig on one pad and drilling more than one well.

-Usually you will only get royalty from the 640 A (one square mile) that your minerals are under, but if the have spaced it across the road, they can drill an extended H-well up to 2 miles, so that means you could be space in a bigger pool of acres, making your checks a little smaller.
-They can't pull oil from under someone property that isn't spaced, at least they aren't suppose to.
-That is why it usually has so many feet from the line like 640 ft from the east fence and maybe it will say 320 ft from the N line.
+Usually you will only get royalty from the 640 acres (one square mile) that your minerals are under, but if they have spaced it across the road, they can drill an extended H-well up to 2 miles, so that means you could be spaced in a bigger pool of acres, making your checks a little smaller.
+They can’t pull oil from under someone property that isn’t spaced, at least they aren’t supposed to.
+That is why it usually has so many feet from the line like 640 ft from the east fence and maybe it will say 320 ft from the North line.
 This is to protect the owners across the road.

 Good luck,